quicwg/multipath/draft-ietf-quic-multipath.md

 processing as the content of lost packets initially sent on one path can be sent on another path without further frame scheduling adaptations.

+## Keep Alive

+The QUIC specification defines an optional keep alive process, see {{Section 5.3 of RFC9000}}.
+Implementations of the multipath extension should map this keep alive process to a number of paths.
+Some applications may wish to ensure that one path remains active, while others could prefer to have two or more active paths during the connection lifetime.
+Different applications will likely require different strategies.
+Once the implementation has decided which paths to keep alive, it can do so by sending Ping frames on each of these paths before the idle timeout expires.
+Implementations should jitter their timers to avoid sending Ping frames at the same time over different paths.

 # New Frames {#frames}

 All the new frames MUST only be sent in 1-RTT packet, and MUST NOT